RESEARCH STARTER

 Researchers have been unable to find an anatomical structure corresponding to the meridian.
 Some studies have linked meridians to neurovascular bundles, trigger points, and connective tissue spaces.
 Other studies suggest that meridians run along a fluid pathway and are associated with areas of lower electrical resistance and greater conductivity in the body.
 Inadequate research design, unstandardized acupoint locations, small sample sizes, and a lack of rigorous statistical analysis limited the results of these multiple studies.
 Although these studies provide possible insight into the meridian system, the results remain inconclusive.

 Because meridians and acupoints are elusive, it is difficult to design an appropriate placebo control group and proper double-blind procedures.
 More rigorous research is needed to quantify the importance of the meridian healing network as a beneficial form of medical intervention.
-Numerous scientific studies continue on meridians, although their results continue to be mixed.
-Some studies confirm that the electrical activity observed along meridian lines is greater than that of the surrounding tissue.
-Further, imaging studies have shown key changes in blood flow, temperature, and metabolic activity along meridian lines while patients undergo acupuncture or acupressure.
-Still, double-blind, placebo-controlled studies are difficult to conduct for meridians, and the treatment is often highly subjective and variable.
+Numerous scientific studies continue to examine meridians, although their results remain inconclusive.
+Some studies suggest that electrical activity along meridian lines may be higher than in surrounding tissue.
+Furthermore, imaging studies have shown key changes in blood flow, temperature, and metabolic activity along meridian lines during acupuncture or acupressure.
+However, double-blind, placebo-controlled studies are difficult to conduct, and treatments are often highly subjective and variable.

 Choosing a Practitioner